Families count cost of National Express West Midlands bus strike

 "When your pay is low to start with, then 14% may not in reality be as big as it sounds," he said.
 "Historically there has been low pay among this group."

+He said he was unable to afford alternative transport and the strike had left him stranded.

-"I rely on the buses and I think the pay deal they were offered, from what I heard, was a good deal so I am a bit frustrated about it," he explained.
+"I rely on the buses and I think the pay deal they were offered, from what I heard, was a good deal so I am a bit frustrated about it," he said.

 Stacie Feehan, from Pendeford, Wolverhampton, said while the strike had affected her family's routine, she supported the drivers who were "entitled to fair pay".